WatChMaL/WatChMaL/README.md

 Hydra is used to create composable configs that allow modifications to be made without having to maintain separate configs.

+Running main.py with the argument `--hydra-help` gives documentation on how to use Hydra's command line options for controlling the configuration.

-Hydra documentation can be found here: https://hydra.cc/docs/tutorials/intro
+Full Hydra documentation can be found here: https://hydra.cc/docs/tutorials/intro

 Run parameters are collected into a main config that is passed to a main function when the code runs.
-The main config path is set in main.py:
+The main config path is set with the command line arguments `--config-name` / `-cn` and `--config-path` / `-cp`, with the defaults defined in main.py:

 ```
 @hydra.main(config_path='config/', config_name='resnet_train')